ciromattia/kcc/README.md

                         the maximal size of output file in MB.
 [Default=100MB for webtoon and 400MB for others]

 PROCESSING:
-  -n, --noprocessing    Do not modify image and ignore any profil or processing option -u, --upscale         Resize images smaller than device's resolution -s, --stretch         Stretch images to device's resolution -r SPLITTER, --splitter SPLITTER
+  -n, --noprocessing    Do not modify image and ignore any profile or processing option -u, --upscale         Resize images smaller than device's resolution -s, --stretch         Stretch images to device's resolution -r SPLITTER, --splitter SPLITTER